How to Start Advocating For Yourself and Others with Chronic Illness!

 - Sign up for local fundraiser events and help raise awareness for your cause.

 - If the society you’re working with has an advocacy program, as the MS Society does, be sure to sign up there!
 I wish I had found the MS Society advocacy program sooner.
 I am so grateful to have the opportunity to be more involved!
 Speaking directly with local politicians about policies that will improve the lives of many other patients has ‘filled my cup’ and given me a new vision for my life.
 You can learn more about my latest adventures at the statehouse here.
+Newly diagnosed?
+Check out this helpful guide from the MS Society.

 - Truly, the best way to advocate for yourself and others is to start talking about your struggles and sharing authentically.
 No, it’s not easy.
 But by bravely sharing your story you have the opportunity to help hundreds if not thousands of people!

 For more tips to get started with advocacy and opportunities to make a difference, be sure to sign up for WeGo Health’s Patient Leader program.
+A

 Has an unforeseen circumstance changed your vision for your life too?